Great Bookie robbery

 The Great Bookie robbery was a heist committed in Melbourne, Australia, on 21 April 1976.

 Crime

 A well-organized gang of six stole an estimated $14–16million (roughly $115,276,243 AUD in 2025) from bookmakers in the Victoria Club, located on the second floor of a building in Queen Street, Melbourne.
-The true figure for the amount stolen has not been confirmed, as the Victoria Club reported the missing figure to police as only $1 million to avoid the attention of the Australian Taxation Office.
+The true figure for the amount stolen has never been confirmed, as the Victoria Club reported the missing figure to police as only $1 million to avoid the attention of the Australian Taxation Office.
 The gang rented an office several floors above, hiding the money in that room's safe before walking out of the building and onto the street–days after the event.